radio-satellites/RoseyCubesat-1-tools/README.md

 # Example decode:

 1. Make sure that the file "original.txt" is present and you have imagery data in it.
-2. Install dependencies, PIL and cv2 with the following commands: pip install Pillow, and pip install opencv-python.
+2. Install dependencies, PIL and cv2 with the following commands: pip install Pillow and pip install opencv-python.
 3. Run "decoder.py"
 4. You should have imagery!